talum/talum.github.io/_posts/2017-12-28-setting-up-eslint-globally.markdown

 eslint to use, local or global.
 You could also specify whether to try to fix on save or not.
 So in this case, I'm going to say that Atom probably wins in terms of ease of use and setup.

+The second time I did this, I had to install some linting package dependencies.
+If you're missing them, Atom will warn you that you need to install them.

 So that's all I've got on linting so far.
 May your code be clean and bug-free.